denvrdata/denvrdemos/yara/README.md

 In our diagram, we are:

-1. Populating a vector database by:
+1. Populate a vector database by:
    1. Parsing the raw documents (e.g., doc, pdf, html)
-   2. Sending the raw text through a small embedding model (similar to the embedding layers incorporated into LLMs)
+   2. Sending the raw text through a small embedding model
    3. Inserting the embedded text into the database
-2. Running our original prompt through the same embedding model and using the result to query the database for relevant stored context.
+2. We run our original prompt through the same embedding model and use the result to query the database for relevant stored context.
-3. Augmenting the original prompt with the most relevant chunks of context found and send that new prompt to the LLM.
+3. Augment the original prompt with the most relevant chunks of context found and send that new prompt to the LLM.

-A nice feature of this approach is that we can experiment with different search and query augmentation strategies independent of one another.
+A nice feature of this approach is that we can experiment with different independent search and query augmentation strategies.
 Similarly, you can also experiment with different LLMs, embedding models and reference datasets.

 ![Software Stack](assets/images/stack.drawio.svg)